igemsoftware/USTC-Software2013/README.md

 /Executable/gRNA/
 This floder contains the executable program file of **gFinder** which could be ran on all those platforms.
 ```
-*Source Code:
+* Source Code:
 ```
 /Source Code/gNAP/
 This floder contains the source code files of **gNAP**.
 The command line source files were written in C++ language and its GUI were written in C++ language with Qt Creator.
 ```
 ```
 /Source Code/gNAP/visualization/
 This floder contains the source code files of **gNAP**'s visualization part.
 The command line source files were written in Java language.
 ```
 ```
 /Source Code/gFinder/
 This floder contains the source code files of **gFinder**.
 The command line source files were written in C++ language and its GUI were written in Python language.
 ```
 ```
 /Source Code/gRNA/
 This floder contains the source code files of **gRNA** which were written in Java language.
 ```
-*Source Data:
+* Source Data:
 ```
 /Source Data/
-This floder contains the source data files of **gRNA**.The example database can be downloaded from RegulonDB, which can be found [here](http://regulondb.ccg.unam.mx/menu/download/datasets/index.jsp).
+This floder contains the source data files of **gRNA**.
+The example database can be downloaded from RegulonDB, which can be found [here](http://regulondb.ccg.unam.mx/menu/download/datasets/index.jsp).
 The data which used in **gNAP** is flexible.
 All database in those form could be read in our software.
 ```

 ## How to Compile ##
 To compile our source code, you should have:
-*Qt   (we use version 5.1.0, which can be found [here](http://qt-project.org/downloads))
+* Qt   (we use version 5.1.0, which can be found [here](http://qt-project.org/downloads))
-*Java (you can get install jre [here](http://www.java.com/))
+* Java (you can get install jre [here](http://www.java.com/))
-*ant  (the compile tool)
+* ant  (the compile tool)
-*jse  (include jdk and etc.)
+* jse  (include jdk and etc.)
 ####Compile **gNAP**####
 The GUI source files are written in C++ language with Qt Creator and the operation source files are also included in **gNAP.pro**.
 So the main functions could be compiled across platforms using Qt 5.1.0.
 What's more, for better visualization, this part was written in Java language.
 So it should be compiled like this: